-At the broadest level, Data Management is a serious of decisions about how you will create, store, publish and preserve the material created during a research project.
+At the broadest level, Data Management is a series of decisions about how you will create, store, publish and preserve the material created during a research project.
 In a practical sense Data Management can mean very different things depending on your subject area, the kinds of material and software you work with and the stage your project is at.
 This guide is designed to help you get the most out of your research by keeping your data safe and well-organised and improve the quality of your publications.

 There are many reasons to take data management seriously, and many benefits for doing so.

-Data produced from academic research is valuable output, just like journal articles and books
+- Data produced from academic research is valuable output, just like journal articles and books

-Data that is not managed is likely to be lost permanently
+- Data that is not managed is likely to be lost permanently

-UCL and funding agencies have policies on data management requirements that researchers are expected to comply with
+- UCL and funding agencies have policies on data management requirements that researchers are expected to comply with

-Good research data management improves reproducibility, validation and integrity of research
+- Good research data management improves reproducibility, validation and integrity of research

-Sharing of research data enables re-use by other research groups and increases the value of the time and effort invested in generating the data in the first place
+- Sharing of research data enables re-use by other research groups and increases the value of the time and effort invested in generating the data in the first place